How to Create a Worm Farm with Kids

 Kids love all things creepy and crawly, which is why they are the perfect people to help you create a worm farm.
 A worm farm is ideal for anyone who wants nutrient-rich soil but may not have room for a compost bin.
 Building your worm farm is easy; you just need a few supplies and some little helping hands.
 Take a look below at how to create a worm farm with kids to get started!

-A plastic bucket with lid makes the perfect container.
+Plastic bins with lids make the perfect container.
 You want something roomy as well as airtight.
 A cover will help keep the bucket dark which worms love.
 Once you find the perfect container, give kids some markers and let them personalize it with their drawings.
 Kids will love customizing their worm bin.

 Explain to kids how worms love a cozy bed just like they do.
 Shred up newspaper to place in the bucket.
 Black and white newspaper works best.
 You can then spray the bedding with a spray bottle to dampen it because the worm bed needs moist paper.
 As you can see, these are simple jobs for kids.
 Once the bedding is made, add some gardening soil and give it all a good mix.

-Have kids save their fruit and veggie peels and scraps to feed the worms.
+Have kids save their peels from fruits and vegetables and kitchen scraps to feed the worms.
 Other food scraps like egg shells, tea bags, and even coffee grounds.
 This is a fun way for them to care for the worms while also finding a use for the scraps.
 Let kids add scraps to the worm farm daily, as a single worm can easily eat half its weight in a few days.

 Give kids a garden trowel to turn the bedding over and around once per week.
 This will help add some air and oxygen to the farm which the worms will need.
-In time, the worms will turn the scraps and paper into rich soil perfect for your plants.
+In time, the worms will turn the scraps and paper into rich soil full of organic matter perfect for your plants.